 Pro tip: If you’re running low on dishware, visit our Central Square, Jamaica Plain, and West Roxbury stores for a curated collection of plates, bowls, mugs, and more!

 Just like when you’re decorating your home for the holidays, picking a theme for the dinner table will help you focus your vision.
 Being intentional about your vision will allow for a more harmonious interaction between the decorative features, such as the centerpiece, the name cards, and dishware.
 Plus, you’ll have a great conversation topic.

 Pro tip: Having mismatched dinnerware frees you to take a more modern twist on the holiday dinner table.
 Do you have a lot of patterned dishes?
 Go for a fashion theme and layer different size patterns on top of each other.
 If you have a lot of location-themed dishwares, try a travel theme.
+If you’re looking for a way to use your best silver antiques, try a boutique or Regency theme.
 The possibilities are endless.

 When people are sitting at the table – or photographing it for Instagram – they will be looking at it from above.
 Consider making your most decorative elements the most visible ones.
 Large plates with decorative borders work best underneath fully patterned bowls and small plates.

 However you decide to decorate your dinner table, remember, what matters most is how good the food tastes!
 We kid.
 What matters most is that everyone at the table, you included, has a wonderful time.